This post may contain affiliate links for which I receive a small commission.

 Directions to Mammoth Hot Springs

-Mammoth Hot Springs: Things To Know Before You Go
+Mammoth Hot Springs: Things To Know

--Although the Mammoth Hot Springs area is open year round, in winter the Upper Terrace Drive is closed to motor vehicles and can only be accessed by cross country skiers.
+Although the Mammoth Hot Springs area is open year round, in winter the Upper Terrace Drive is closed to motor vehicles and can only be accessed by cross country skiers.

--The Lower Terrace Boardwalks remain open year round.
+The Lower Terrace Boardwalks remain open year round.

 Temperatures: